-Albert Nelson Marquis had operated the A.N.
-Marquis & Company as the sole owner for 40 years.
-Having recently turned 71, he becomes concerned over the fate of Who’s Who in the event of his death.
-He worries the book might fall into unscrupulous hands that will diminish the high standards he has worked so hard to build.
-Marquis decides to attempt to sell Who’s Who to a publishing house and he invites bidders from across the country to consider purchasing.
+The sole owner of A.N.
+Marquis & Company for 40 years, Albert Nelson Marquis is now 71 years old.
+Thinking ahead, he becomes concerned over the fate of Who’s Who in the event of his death.
+He worries the brand might fall into unscrupulous hands that will diminish the high standards he has worked so hard to build.
+Marquis decides to attempt selling Who’s Who to a publishing house, and he invites bidders from across the country to consider purchasing.